galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 > 3. *Quality Filtering*:
 >
->     Reads with aligment mismatches greater than 2 were discarded, and only non multi-mapped reads that mapped to the forward or reverse strand were kept
+>     Reads with alignment mismatches greater than 2 were discarded, and only non multi-mapped reads that mapped to the forward or reverse strand were kept
 >
 > 4. *Quantification*:
 >